 Each of these cards comes with a wide variety of travel benefits: like many others card there are no foreign transaction fees, plus additional insurance will protect your trips and purchases with some of the best travel coverage available.

 While some of the levels of the travel protections are similar, let’s highlight the main differences:

-One of the best travel benefits of the Chase Sapphire Reserve® is the access to 1,000+ airport lounges with a complimentary membership to Priority Pass, helping frequent flyers travel in comfort and style while in airports all over the world.
+One of the best travel benefits of the Sapphire Reserve is the access to 1,000+ airport lounges with a complimentary membership to Priority Pass, helping frequent flyers travel in comfort and style while in airports all over the world.

 Both cards offer primary car rental insurance, which insures your car rental before going through your personal car insurance.
 Any differences here are minor, and wouldn’t be noticed by the normal traveler.

-Hot Tip: The main difference, when it comes to car rental insurance, is that the Chase Sapphire Preferred® Card doesn’t cover expensive or “exotic” cars — and the Chase Sapphire Reserve® offers additional coverage with up to $75,000 reimbursement for theft of collision.
+Hot Tip: The main difference, when it comes to car rental insurance, is that the Sapphire Preferred doesn’t cover expensive or “exotic” cars — and the Sapphire Reserve offers additional rental coverage with up to $75,000 reimbursement for theft of collision.

-Both cards also offer roadside assistance, but the Chase Sapphire Preferred® Card charges $59.95 per service call, while the Chase Sapphire Reserve® offers 4 free service calls valued up to $50 each per year.
+Both cards also offer roadside assistance, but the Sapphire Preferred charges $59.95 per service call, while the Sapphire Reserve offers 4 free service calls valued up to $50 each per year.

 Purchase protection adds additional insurance to purchases made with your card.
-Both offer up to $50,000 in claims per year, but the Chase Sapphire Reserve® protects up to $10,000 per claim while the Chase Sapphire Preferred® Card offers $500 per claim.
+Both offer up to $50,000 in claims per year, but the Sapphire Reserve protects up to $10,000 per claim while the Sapphire Preferred offers $500 per claim.

-Travel protections that cover lost or delayed luggage and trip cancellation are identical, while the trip delay coverage and travel accident coverage comes with slightly enhanced benefits on the Chase Sapphire Reserve®.
+Travel protections that cover lost or delayed luggage and trip cancellation are identical, while the trip delay coverage and travel accident coverage comes with slightly enhanced insurance benefits on the Sapphire Reserve.

-The Chase Sapphire Preferred® Card no longer offers bonus points when you add an authorized user to your account.
+The Sapphire Preferred no longer offers bonus points when you add an authorized user to your account.
 But there is also no fee for adding an authorized user, and it’s a great way to earn more points from their spending!